Ajeng was 16 years old, she has just finished swimming in the pool of this humble inn called Sania Bungalow, Ubud |

 The simple answer is that the causes are the special or distinctive environments.
 Thus people try and retrieve and re-live the same or similar environments, in search of the same or similar experiences.
 They go back to the places, the same company.
 A lot of tourism is, I believe, based in this type of behaviour.
 We learn about the environmental features of some place and they seem ‘attractive’; we feel that if we were to visit the place we would have distinctive pleasure, we would experience perfect days … Bali, Ubud, Tahiti, Sydney Harbour, Paris, and so on.

-come with the daily charge of only RP.
-250.000/day
+Perfect Breakfast at Sania Bungalow, Ubud.
+These come with the daily charge of only RP.
+250.000/day |

 In practice, almost any sort of trip away from routines can have a similar effect, since a changed and unfamiliar environment stimulates perception.
 Humans, like all animals, have raised levels of perception when they first encounter somewhere different.